Boundforearth/Meet/README.md

 # Meet App

-This project is going to be a serverless progressive web application built with React using the Google Calendar API to fetch events.
-The app will be built with a Test-Driven Development approach.
+This project is a serverless progressive web application built with React using the Google Calendar API to fetch events.
+The app was built with a Test-Driven Development approach which included using Jest for unit amd integrated tests, Cucumber for Behavior Driven test, Puppeteer for end-to-end tests.

 ## Dependencies